E-CARE: An Efficient LLM-based Commonsense-Augmented Framework for E-Commerce: Methodology

 \subsubsection{Node Clustering}

 There are numerous similar factors in $\mathcal{G}_0$, so we conduct node clustering to shrink the size of $\mathcal{G}_0$.
-To keep diverse factors, we divide the factors in $\sA$ into a collection of subsets and implement clustering and aggregation within each subset.
-The construction of subsets is primarily based on how factors are generated.
-Specifically, denote this collection of subsets as $\sT$, where $\sA=\bigcup_{\sS\in\sT}\sS$.
-For each product feature type $f_i\in\sF$, we collect all the factors related to $f_i$ as a subset in $\sT$.
-We include a subset of factors that are related to the utility $u^w$ for each scope $w$.
-As for the need $n^w$, we put all needs with all scopes $w\in\sW$ as \emph{one} subset.

 Within each subset $\sS\in\sT$, we conduct a clustering and aggregation to merge semantically similar factors, thereby reducing semantic redundancy between factors and enforcing denser correlations between queries and products.
-Specifically, we adopt a pretrained LLM, gte-Qwen2-7b-Instruct \citep{li2023GeneralTextEmbeddings}, to embed all the factors in $\sS$.
-Then we adopt the clustering algorithm from \citet{reimers-2019-sentence-bert} to divide factors in $\sS$ into clusters.
+Specifically, we adopt a pretrained LLM, gte-Qwen2-7b-Instruct \citep{li2023GeneralTextEmbeddings}, to embed all the factors in a subset $\sS$.
+Then we adopt the clustering algorithm from \citet{reimers2019SentenceBERTSentenceEmbeddings} to divide factors in $\sS$ into clusters.
 For each cluster, we utilize LLMs to summarize the factors within it as a single new factor.
 The prompts can be found in Appendix \ref{Prompt_of_Edge_Clustering}.
 After merging the factors, we get a condensed reasoning factor graph $\mathcal{G}$.